lingluodlut/Att-ChemdNER/README.md

 	- optimizaiton.py: optimization method
 	- utils.py
 	- train.py: train a basic BiLSTM-CRF model
-	- AttenTrain.py: train the Att-BiLSTM-CRF model
+	- AttenTrain.py: train a Att-BiLSTM-CRF model
 	- tagger.py: tag the document using the BiLSTM-CRF model
 	- AttenTrain.py: tag the document using the Att-BiLSTM-CRF model